-Two teachers were also among those killed at Robb Elementary School in Uvalde, authorities said.
+Two teachers were also among those killed at Robb Elementary School in Uvalde, according to authorities.

-Prior to opening fire at the school, the suspect also allegedly shot his grandmother, authorities said.
+Prior to opening fire at the school, the suspect also allegedly shot his grandmother, officials said.

-The suspect — identified by officials as 18-year-old Salvador Ramos, a student at Uvalde High School — is dead.
+The alleged gunman — identified by authorities as 18-year-old Salvador Ramos, a student at Uvalde High School — is dead.

 Here’s how the news is developing.
 All times Eastern: